MintbeanHackathons/MintbeanPlatform/README.md

 3. Run `yarn dev.build`
 4. Run `yarn dev.start`

-Visit https://mintbean.io for the application, and https://auth.mintbean.io for the auth console.
+You can now visit https://mintbean.io for the application, and https://auth.mintbean.io for the auth console.

+It can take up to 10 minutes for the whole stack to come up the first time, so please be patient.

+5. To set up the keycloak user, run `yarn dev.auth.init && yarn dev.stop keycloak && yarn dev.start keycloak`.
+Now you can log into https://auth.mintbean.io with username `keycloak` and password `password`.

 <!--
 1. Fork and clone this project.
 [See guide](./documentation/fork-clone.md)